As defiant NJ gym makes news, donors choose to honor teen killed by owner

 Ian Smith, the long-bearded, muscle-bound owner of Atilis Gym in Bellmawr, killed Atlantic Cape Community College radio student Kevin Ade after crashing into his car in Galloway on April 28, 2007.

 According to the Press of Atlantic City's coverage of the case, Smith, then 20 years old, ran a stop sign.
 The crash turned Ade's car onto its side and Smith's car shoved it into a tree.
 Ade was pronounced dead at the scene.

 Ian Smith was sentenced to more than 5 years in prison.

-Smith was also charged with possession of marijuana and hypodermic needles.
+Smith was also charged with possession of marijuana, possession or consumption of alcohol under legal age and paraphernalia.
+These charges were dismissed.
 He pleaded guilty to second-degree vehicular homicide and was sentenced in 2008 to five years and six months in prison with three years of supervised release.